jeherschberger/website/content/R-ecology/Github_tips.md

 - R-studio installed
 - Git installed

+### Modify your global git settings
+Run `git config --global credential.helper store` in your terminal.

 ### Steps to add an access token
 The instructions below were summarized from the following web page: https://happygitwithr.com/https-pat
 1. Run `usethis::create_github_token()` in the R console to generate your access token.